mghpcc-projects/user_level_slurm_reservations/README.md

 and the epilog.
 Prolog function is selected via an argument to the Python script.
 The epilog is implemented in an identical manner.

-Likewise, some of The work required to release nodes from a HIL reservation is performed by the ```slurmctld``` epilog.
+Likewise, some of the work required to release nodes from a ULSR reservation is performed by the ```slurmctld``` epilog.
 As the reservation to be released is in use at the time the prolog runs (it is used to run the ```hil_release``` job), it is not possible to